European Students of Industrial Engineering and Management

 ESTIEM (European Students of Industrial Engineering and Management) is a non-profit, non-governmental and non-political student organisation that connects European students that combine technological understanding with management skills.
 The goal of this organisation is to establish and foster relations between students across Europe and support them in their professional and personal development.

-As of August 2020, the ESTIEM network counts over 8.000 members that are registered in 74 universities of 27 countries.
+As of June 2025, the ESTIEM network counts over 8,000 students that are registered in 76 universities from 26 countries.